 I am a regular presenter at conferences including Museums & the Web (USA), Museums Australia, INTERCOM, MCN (USA), and the National Digital Forum (NZ).
 My work has been published in CURATOR The Museum Journal, on the Museums Association UK website, and other websites and publications.
 Additionally, I have teaching experience at The University of Newcastle.

-I am currently a member of the Executive Committee on the Board of the Museum Computer Network, as well as Program Co-Chair for the annual MCN Conference.
+I am currently on the Executive Committee on the Board of the Museum Computer Network, as well as Program Co-Chair for the annual MCN Conference.
 In 2012, I was a member of the Advisory Board for the NMC Horizon Report – Museum Edition (2012/2013).
 I was on the working party for the Open Knowledge Foundation Network Australia and a member of the Program Committee for the UK Museum Computer Group conference.
 From 2012-2013, I wrote a regular From the Blogs column for the Museums and Galleries NSW enews.

 In 2012, I was awarded the Inaugural Margaret Olley Friends of the University Postgraduate Scholarship for Fine Art.
 I have received grants from ArtsNSW and the Kress Foundation, and in 2011, was awarded the UoN Ltd. Annual Student Art Prize.